CloudSigma Security & Business Continuity Features

-CloudSigma endeavors to deliver a high degree of security and privacy for customers in accordance with the various aspects of their computing.
-This is reflected in CloudSigma’s ISO-27001 certification.
-We regard this as a top priority.
-We are committed to openness and transparency with respect to our security procedures and policies.
-Thus, this post presents a detailed overview of CloudSigma’s security and business continuity features.
+CloudSigma endeavours to deliver a high degree of security and privacy for customers in accordance with the various aspects of their computing.
+This is reflected in CloudSigma certifications like ISO27001/17/18, PCI DSS and CSA Security, Trust, Assurance and Risk (STAR).
+We regard this as a top priority and are committed to openness and transparency with respect to our security procedures and policies.

 Network Security & Traffic Separation (Data in Transit)

-CloudSigma’s cloud leverages the open source KVM hypervisor.
-It provides full separation of all traffic between client accounts below the virtual machine level.
-No end user can view traffic from any other end user.
-This is achieved through full packet inspection of all incoming and outgoing packets to VMs by Linux KVM.
+CloudSigma network topology design provides a full separation of all traffic between client accounts below the virtual machine level.
+No end user can view traffic from any other end user, this is achieved through full packet inspection of all incoming and outgoing packets to VMs by Linux KVM.
 KVM implements a virtual switch for every networking interface of each VM.
 Acceptable traffic courses (i.e. other VMs in the user’s account) are instantiated on boot and updated as VMs are added and removed from various networks in (i.e. end user private networks in the cloud).

 Two-Factor Authentication

-CloudSigma customers are able to use Google’s Two-step authentication in order to log onto their accounts.
+CloudSigma customers are able to use Two-factor authentication (2FA) in order to log onto their accounts.
 Two-step verification increases the security for access to their cloud platform account by providing a six to eight-digit unique password, which users must provide in addition to their username and password in order to log into the cloud platform UI.
-The feature is currently available via an API call and will be soon exposed in the WebApp.
-The default status of the feature is disabled and can be activated by individual customers if they want to.

 Root Access & Operating System Security